SAP-samples/teched2023-DA271/exercises/ex1/README.md

 ![](media/2b01e176bee5cf7b7215a1b39fa127fe.png)

 Let's now create **restricted measures**, i.e. measures that build on existing measures but restrict them along a filter.
-This is typically used for comparing values by status like e.g. comparing of value of orders with value of all open orders.
+This is typically used for comparing values by status like e.g. comparing of the value of **all** orders with the value of **all open** orders.
 Here we'll compare domestic sales with international sales.
 -   Choose to create a measure of type **restricted measure**.
-    -   Create **Domestic Gross Sales** based on source measure GROSSAMOUNT and with restriction as COUNTRY = 'DE' in an expression
+-   Create **Domestic Gross Sales** based on source measure GROSSAMOUNT and with restriction as COUNTRY = 'DE' in the expression
-    -   Create another restricted measure **International Gross Sales** based on source measure GROSSAMOUNT and with restriction as COUNTRY != 'DE' in an expression
+-   Create another restricted measure
+-   Call it **International Gross Sales**, base it on source measure GROSSAMOUNT and add restriction as COUNTRY != 'DE' in the expression

 # Add variables
 Analytic Models offer various variable types depending on usage, cp.
 [SAP Help](https://help.sap.com/docs/SAP_DATASPHERE/c8a54ee704e94e15926551293243fd1d/cdd8fa0fd74b495584dca343432f2814.html).